 After about a mile along the creek, turn right at a man-made lake and cross the dam to emerge onto Long Ridge at Ward Road.
 Another right turn at the street sign onto a ridgeline fire road passes open fields and a granite bench dedicated to Wallace Stegner, a Stanford author and conservationist.
 Enjoy views to the Pacific and perhaps some early blooming wildflowers.
 A junction just past the bench leads back down into the forest and straight through another junction onto Long Ridge Trail, which loops around for 0.7 mile before a left turn leads 0.6 mile back to Hwy.
 35.

-BONUS: Thomas Fogarty Winery is 7 miles northwest of the trailhead on Skyline Blvd.
+WINE TIP: Thomas Fogarty Winery is 7 miles northwest of the trailhead on Skyline Blvd.
 Pair a pinot with vistas of the entire Bay Area behind vineyards in their deep green winter depths.
+It is the holidays, after all!

 From I-280, take exit 24 and go west on Sand Hill Rd.
 After 2 miles turn right onto Portola Rd., and then a sharp left onto CA-84 W/La Honda Rd. for 3.5 miles.
 Turn left onto CA-35/Skyline Blvd. and follow it 7 miles past Thomas Fogarty Winery to the Grizzly Flat trailhead parking lot on the left.
 Trailhead is across the street, so you’ll have to cross Hwy.
 35. Free parking.
 No dogs.